-- Consultation and Coaching: Offering expert guidance to state departments on integrating racial equity principles into their policies and programs. - Technical Assistance: Providing hands-on support to implement equity-driven solutions and overcome barriers to equitable service delivery. - Resource Provision: Supplying tools, best practices, and frameworks to facilitate the development and execution of equitable strategies. - Data Analysis and Monitoring: Assisting in the collection and analysis of disaggregated data to identify disparities and measure progress. - Community Engagement: Ensuring that the voices of those most affected by homelessness are included in decisionmaking processes.
+- Consultation and Coaching: Offering expert guidance to state departments on integrating racial equity principles into their policies and programs. - Technical Assistance: Providing hands-on support to implement equity-driven solutions and overcome barriers to equitable service delivery. - Resource Provision: Supplying tools, best practices, and frameworks to facilitate the development and execution of equitable strategies. - Data Analysis and Monitoring: Assisting in the collection and analysis of disaggregated data to identify disparities and measure progress. - Community Engagement: Ensuring that the voices of those most affected by homelessness are included in decision-making processes.

+Appendix C

-Appendix C: State Actions to Address Tribal Homelessness
+State Actions to Address Tribal Homelessness

-As people from Native American or Indigenous communities and Tribal Nations experience homelessness at higher rates than other communities experiencing homelessness, this Plan increases focus on State efforts to include and coordinate with Native American or Indigenous communities and Tribal Nations to address homelessness in these communities.
-Below are the Actions listed throughout the Plan that focus on Native American or Indigenous communities and Tribal Nations.
-See the Cal ICH Tribal Resources webpage for more Tribal-specific resources.
+As people from Native American or Indigenous communities and Tribal Nations experience homelessness at higher rates than other communities experiencing homelessness, this plan increases focus on state efforts to include and coordinate with Native American or Indigenous communities and Tribal Nations to address homelessness in these communities.
+Below are the Actions focused on Native American or Indigenous communities and Tribal Nations: